fanoframework/fanoframework.github.io/working-with-application/index.md

 - `TUwsgiAppServiceProvider`, class which provides essentials service for uwsgi web application.

+- `TMhdAppServiceProvider`, class which provides essentials service for libmicrohttpd web application.

 ## IRouteBuilder interface

 When creating application instance, you need also to implement `IRouteBuilder` interface which responsible to setup application routes.
 Please read [Route Builder](/working-with-router#route-builder) section documentation for more information.